LiShiSangZi/remixure/README.md

   "HOST": "0.0.0.0", // Optional: Default value is 0.0.0.0.
   "PORT": "8888", // Optional: Default value is 8888.
 }; // If you want to enable the devServer.

+exports.i18n.defaultLanguage = 'zh-CN'; // For dev mode, we can only compile one language for one time.
+So we need to speicific the default language.
 ```